-This guidance sets out the implications for UK lawyers seeking to take evidence from entities in EU member states after the expiry of the Brexit transition period.
+This guidance sets out the implications for UK lawyers seeking to take evidence from entities in EU member states from the expiry of the Brexit transition period.

-- for UK lawyers seeking cross-border evidence in civil or commercial matters in relation to EU member states
+It’s relevant for UK lawyers seeking cross-border evidence in civil or commercial matters in relation to EU member states.

-After the end of the transition period (31 December 2020), Council Regulation (EC) No 1206/2001 on cooperation between the courts of the member states in the taking of evidence in civil or commercial matters will not be applicable between the UK and the EU member states.
+From the end of the transition period, Council Regulation (EC) No 1206/2001 on cooperation between the courts of the member states in the taking of evidence in civil or commercial matters is no longer applicable between the UK and the EU member states.